 - Designing your new garden to be ready to plant this spring.

-- Pruning fruit trees in February or March, while they’re still dormant.
+- Pruning apple, pear, and deciduous trees in February or March, while they’re still dormant.

 Other Tasks in the Organic Garden in February